Aztec script: Structure and use

-Aztec Glyphs do not have a set reading order, unlike Maya hieroglyphs.
+Aztec glyphs do not have a set reading order, unlike Maya hieroglyphs.
 As such, they may be read in any direction which forms the correct sound values in the context of the glyph.
-However, there is an internal reading order in that any sign will be followed by the next sign for the following sound in the word being written.
-They do not jumble up the sounds in a word.
+However, there is an internal reading order in that any sign will be followed in the direction being written by the sign for the following sound.

 Numerals

-The Aztec numerical system was vigesimal.
+The Aztec numerical system was vigesimal as was the Mayan numerical system.
 They indicated quantities up to twenty by the requisite number of dots.
 A flag was used to indicate twenty, repeating it for quantities up to four hundred, while a sign like a fir tree, meaning numerous as hairs, signified four hundred.
 The next unit, eight thousand, was indicated by an incense bag, which referred to the almost innumerable contents of a sack of cacao beans.

 Historical

 Aztecs embraced the widespread manner of presenting history cartographically.
 A cartographic map would hold an elaborately detailed history recording events.
 The maps were painted to be read in sequence, so that time is established by the movement of the narrative through the map and by the succession of individual maps.

 Aztecs also used continuous year-count annals to record anything that would occur during that year.
 All the years are painted in a sequence and most of the years are generally in a single straight line that reads continually from left to right.
 Events, such as solar eclipses, floods, droughts, or famines, are painted around the years, often linked to the years by a line or just painted adjacent to them.
 Specific individuals were not mentioned often, but unnamed humans were often painted in order to represent actions or events.
 When individuals are named, they form the majority of the corpus of logosyllabic examples.